Paper Reviewing Guidelines for T-ASE

 1) A summary of the paper's main contributions in your own words.

 2) Your evaluation of how well the paper reviews Related Work, based on your knowledge of the field and perhaps a keyword search.
 Suggestions of particular papers that should be referenced are welcome, especially those from the last 2-3 years.
-This information will be helpful not only to the author but also for the Editorial Board.
+This information will be helpful not only to the author but also for the Editorial Board. ** Reviewers must be very careful about requesting that authors cite the reviewer's own work.
+This is a conflict of interest since the reviewer has influence on authors.
+It is acceptable to point out one of one's own papers as prior work, but not to request citation, and never to request multiple self-citations.

 3) Your evaluation of strengths and weaknesses of the paper.
 Please provide constructive suggestions about how the authors might address each of the latter.